SUBJECT: Curriculum Changes and New Degree Programs or Majors

 Proposals for curriculum changes and new degree programs or majors should originate within the academic department or college proposing the change.
 All changes must be approved at the department and college levels.
 Changes requiring Faculty Senate approval should be prepared using the appropriate curriculum change request form.
 Copies of the undergraduate and graduate forms and instructions for completing the forms are available from the Office of Graduate Studies.

-- The Commission on Colleges defines substantive change as "a significant modification or expansion of the nature and scope of an accredited institution" (SACS, Policies, Procedures, Guideline , 1998-2000 Edition, p.
+- The Commission on Colleges defines substantive change as "a significant modification or expansion of the nature and scope of an accredited institution" (SACSCOC, Policies, Procedures, Guideline , 1998-2000 Edition, p.
 1).
-Prior to initiating any curriculum change proposals, the type of change should be reviewed in relation to the standards for substantive change to determine whether the change must be reported to Southern Association of Colleges and Schools (SACS).
+Prior to initiating any curriculum change proposals, the type of change should be reviewed in relation to the standards for substantive change to determine whether the change must be reported to Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 - All substantive changes that must be reported require either prior notification or prior approval.
 The timeline for contacting the Commission on Colleges (COC) before initiating the changes is established as either (a) prior to implementation, (b) six months before implementation, or (c) twelve months before implementation.